 But how is working into the wee years of your elderly life sustainable?
 Burn- out is something a lot of dentists experience.
 A few years out of dental school, and many of them already hate their jobs.
 And they’re going to do this for the rest of their career??!
 It’s sustainable if you never experience burn out (duh!).
 This can be accomplished in many ways.
 For example, you could work less hours than the grueling 5-day work week now.
 Or if you still very much love your job, invest in delving deeper into the practice.
 The more you pursue a passion, the less it feels like a weight that you are dragging around.
 Avoid doing something just to go through the motions.
 Really love your job in its entirety and it won’t bring you down.
 Most people experience burn out because their job is physically exhausting, without the mental, emotional, or spiritual reward.
 In other words, they no longer feel passionate towards what they do.
 When you do experience burn out, switch to doing the next thing you love.
 Motivation and inspiration are key to fueling your drive to continue working late into your life time.

 You may be asking, “Okay, so when do we get to enjoy our lives?”
 My answer is simple.
 How about now?
 What if, instead of early retirement, you do partial retirement, starting now?
 You get to enjoy life for the entirety of your life, not just for the last little bit when you’re tired and want to sit on a rocking chair on the porch and stare out all day.
 Think of all the pros of starting to live now.
-You’re young enough to invest in your future physical fitness by working out now rather than sitting in a desk all day, which will prolong your healthy for more years down the road.
+You’re young enough to invest in your future physical fitness by working out now rather than sitting in a desk all day, which will prolong your health for more years down the road.
 You get to balance work and play.
-It can’t be all play like in the other model of retirement, but even playing all the time gets boring for me.
+It can’t be all play like in the other model of retirement.
+Even playing all the time gets boring for me.
 I have to feel like there is some direction in my life, like I am getting somewhere.
 It’s the only way I feel alive.
 I think retirement could possibly turn me into a sack of flour (metaphorically) and bore me to death.
 So, you gain balance in your life.
 You get to travel the world, while you can still hike, or at least walk five miles in the city center.
 You get to spend real quality time with your family, instead of squeezing in time in the morning, before work, and at night, when you’ve exhausted all your energy into your passion.
 So many parents miss out on their child’s life, because they have to work in order to provide for that child.
 Maybe we need to start re-thinking of the word provide.
 Provide food and shelter, sure, but after that what?
 Time and love.
 Seriously.
 Now some of you may give me the money argument.
 The “you’re-so-lucky-you’re-a-dentist-and-you-make-bank” argument.
 I started my dental career later than my peers because of the additional schooling with a debt of over half a million dollars, equivalent to a mortgage loan that many of my friends have already spent four years paying off.
 If anything, right now, I am at the same place as you, or worse, in terms of net worth.
 But it’s the way you think about money that will really save you.
 At the end of the day, money is just money, and things are just things, right?
 Another blog post to come on re-thinking how we view money.
 Maybe we should start re-thinking everything.

 Now I know we are all different, and yes, some may continue to dream about the glorious days of relaxing for years on end.
 But I tried that already, when I had the gap after dental school waiting for my license.
 And it drove me nearly insane.
 Even travelling for three weeks in a gorgeous country with a lot of planned activities every day made me long for something more.
 I don’t think I can do the early retirement thing.
 More importantly, I don’t want to miss out on my life.
 The present moment is the most valuable to me.
 And hey, I do all the things my working friends do.
 I am close with my co-workers, and hang out with them outside of work.
 I practice my skills and learn something new every day at work.
 I still have set hours that I clock in and clock out for.
 I work out before or after work.
 But I also do everything my retired aunts, uncles, and grandparents do.
 I travel frequently.
 I dedicate time to pursue additional hobbies.
 I can schedule coffee mornings and mid-day lunch dates with my family and friends.
 This weekend, I plan to sit on lake front property and enjoy fall weather on a boat surrounded by family, which is what you dream of too, except I’m not sacrificing my body to get to that point and I am going to do it now, thirty years before you.
 Then again, perhaps you’ll decide to do it too.
 Wouldn’t that be nice?